Princeton-CDH/lenape-timetree/content/leaves/equality.md

 title: Equality
 ---

-Penn hopes to make a profit from purchasing and selling lands and by collecting taxes.
+Willim Penn hopes to make a profit from purchasing and selling lands and by collecting taxes.
 Yet his Quaker values oblige him to treat Lunaapeew equally.
 He demands of his fellow Quakers that “no man shall … in word or deed, affront or wrong any Indian.”
 Penn’s reputation as a benevolent settler lives on.